mosaicmap/PICAXE_LCD1602_HD44780/README.md

-PICAXE BASIC routines for controling LCD 1602 display with HD44780 driver.
+PICAXE BASIC routines for controlling LCD 1602 display with HD44780 driver.
 ----

 Tested with PICAXE 20M2